 With outstanding off-road ability, comfort and reliability, the Mercedes Unimog is an exceptional platform for an Expedition Vehicle.
 SLRV recommend the 5023 as the base model as it has more weight capacity for an expedition vehicles requirements.

 The U5023 based build incorporates SLRV’s 60mm fully insulated composite construction with double glazed gas filled glass windows – perfect for any climate.
 Luxury interiors are complemented by a wide range of high-end fixtures and appliances – making this one of the most comfortable and capable expedition vehicles in the world.

-The compact living space of SLRV’s Unimog U 4023 / U 5023 based vehicle has been designed to create a spacious, open feel, with all the modern features and appliances you would expect of a small unit.
+The compact living space of SLRV’s Unimog U 4023 / U 5023 based vehicle has been designed to create a spacious, open feel, with the modern features and appliances you would expect of a small unit.
 Its luxury feel is created through the use of high-end materials, including cushioned headlining, leather lounge options, modern cabinetry and solid surface benchtops.

 The electric lift up bed configuration optimises available internal space by incorporating both the bed and large club lounge into one area.
 Conveniently located out of the way- towards the roof, the bed can be lowered to its sleeping position at the press of a button.
 The extra large lounge and dining area can accommodate for the additional ‘Crew’ or just create a relaxing lounging experience for two.

 SLRV’s Unimog body incorporates a luxurious ‘full ensuite’ with separate shower, toilet and vanity unit.
 The wash basin is incorporated into the solid surface benchtop for a seamless finish.

 No matter what your interior style is, SLRV have you covered.
 With a range of interior finishes including: